 The winner of this award will be a UK-based managing partner, senior partner, head of chambers, chief executive or chief operating officer who has truly led the way for their business in 2018.
 Key factors influencing our judging panel include market profile, outstanding strategic thinking, superb communication skills and the extent to which individuals have the support of staff and clients in driving the firm’s business forward.

-Kevin Gold - HIGHLY COMMENDED
+Richard Crump - HIGHLY COMMENDED

 When Crump was first elected senior partner in May 2007, Holman Fenwick Willan was a 240-lawyer shipping firm with just eight offices around the world.
 Barely a decade later, HFW is a thriving, multi-sector business with more than 600 lawyers and 20 offices across five continents.
 The firm’s revenue has almost tripled during his leadership, increasing from £67.7m to £179.1m.

 In 2018 OC elected its UK managing partner Berg to a second term in a glowing endorsement of the firm’s growth since his first term began in 2015.
 The most recent financial results confirmed a five-year average of double-digit revenue growth, as global turnover rose 14% to €273m: it has increased 112% since 2013, making OC one of the top performers in the LB100 over that time.

 Chris Hale/David Patient

 Managing partner David Patient and senior partner Chris Hale formed an experienced duo at the helm of Travers Smith during arguably its most successful period, with the former in place since 2015 and the latter since 2013.
 For Travers, 2017/18 was its ninth consecutive year of growth, yielding an 18% uptick in turnover to £146.9m and a 24% surge in profit per equity partner to £1.2m.